mccare/filescanner/readme.md

 filescanner scan -p <path> -c
 ```

+### Query and Move or delete

+I queried the DB producing a list of filenames (paths), which I then executed actions on (e.g. delete them or move them)
+* create a file query.txt with a select query for path names
+* run `filescanner query -p ./query.txt > /tmp/output`
+* inspect /tmp/output if this is a reasonable set of answers
+* run `filescanner execute -p /tmp/output -a unlink --dry-run` to e.g. remove all files
+* edit execute.go to change the destination directory for moving commands
+  * other actions are:
+     * moveID3: put files into Artist/Album or _Compilation/Album, a bit heuristically what goes where
+     * movePath: just move the files with the last two path components to a different directory
+     * read (just show some ID3 tags for debugging)

 # Finding duplicates

 This is a manual process.
 Some SQL statements are below.
 First steps to automate some things are in query.go.
 You can delete/process files with execute.go.